General DefinitionAny part of a decedent's estate not effectively disposed of by will passes by intestate succession. Sec. 30.1-04-01(1).

 Income Tax Charitable Deductions and/or Credits

-Taxpayers who contribute to nonprofit private institutions of higher education, secondary education or primary education located within the state are permitted to take a tax credit.
+Businesses in North Dakota that contribute to nonprofit private institutions of higher education, secondary education or primary education located within the state are permitted to take a tax credit.
+The credit is available to partnerships and corporations (both S & C Corps, LLCs & LLPs).
+The tax credit is allowed for individual taxpayers only for gifts through a corporation or partnership.
 The credit is limited to 50% of the total amounts donated to one of these types of educational institutions.
-The total amount of the tax credit may not exceed 20% of the taxpayer's total income tax or $2,500, whichever is less.
+The total amount of the tax credit may not exceed 20% of the Business' total income tax or $2,500, whichever is less.
+Note that the $2500 or 20% limit is applied at the individual tax level for all but C-Corps, so the business does not need to show income in order to take the credit.
 Sec.
 57-38-01.7.
+There is no provision allowing for carryover of unused credit.

-Taxpayers in North Dakota may also obtain a tax credit by creating a planned gift with a North Dakota qualified nonprofit organization or an endowment held by a North Dakota nonprofit organization.
+Taxpayers in North Dakota may also obtain a tax credit by creating a planned gift with a North Dakota qualified nonprofit organization or a qualified endowment held by a North Dakota nonprofit organization.
 The credit available to such taxpayers is 40% of the charitable gift portion of a planned gift.
 The credit may not exceed the taxpayer's tax liability and is limited to $10,000 ($20,000 married).
 Tax credits for planned gifts may be carried forward an additional three years.
+If the taxpayer makes a single charitable gift to a qualified endowment, the charitable gift must be $5,000 or more to qualify for the credit.
+If the taxpayer makes more than one charitable gift to the same qualified endowment, the aggregate amount of the charitable gifts made to that endowment must be $5,000 or more to qualify for the credit.
+Sec.
+57-38-01.21(2)(b).
 "Planned gifts" are described as:

 - Charitable remainder trusts.